jiangts/purnam/README.md

   -  `!>` Invoke
   -  `obj` Creates nested objects
   -  `def.n` Function definitions
   -  `do.n` Function definitions
   -  `f.n` is rarely needed

-The javascript.`dot`.notation can be used inside any of the forms
+The javascript.dot.notation can be used inside any of the forms

 ##### Simple Usage

 ```clojure